Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Transport Layer.rst

 Sending More Than 8 Bytes
 --------------------------

-As you know by know, a CAN frame can only contain 8 bytes of data payload.
+As you know by now, a CAN frame can only contain 8 bytes of data payload.
 Sometimes though, we need to send more than that.
 Those situations are when a *transport protocol* must be employed.

 The CAN stack has been designed to make transport protocols invisible to you, the user, and easy to use.